How tart cherry juice is helping fuel Monaco's success

 The 18-year-old has caught the eye in Monaco's Champions League campaign this season, scoring in the last 16 ties against Manchester City and the quarterfinal win over Dortmund.

-Others such as defender Ricardo Carvalho, who left to join Shanghai SIPG in the Chinese Super League in January, have been key in setting an example, Ostrowe adds.
+Others such as defender Ricardo Carvalho, who is now playing for Shanghai SIPG in the Chinese Super League, have been key in setting an example, Ostrowe adds.

 "They are top professional athletes so they want to do whatever they can to make the team perform well and then also to get to their individual goal."